Ankapur

 Ankapur is a village in Armoor mandal, Nizamabad district of the Indian state of Telangana.
 It comes under the Armur town which is like five kilometers away from this village.
 This village is considered one of the Model Villages in the country.
 It is recognized as a Model Village by the ICAR, ICRISAT and the International Rice Research Institute.

 Srinivas Reddy Institute of Technology is located here.
 It is the first village in Nizamabad district to cultivate cut flowers in polyhouse.

-This village is 400 years old and is located on eastern side of the National Highway 16 connecting Nizamabad with Jagdalpur (CHG) also near to the National Highway (NH7) connecting Hyderabad and Nagpur.
+This village is 400 years old basically agriculture depends economy major communities are guradikapu,munnurukapu, mudhiraj,Goud ,yadav are major communities hereand is located on eastern side of the National Highway 16 connecting Nizamabad with Jagdalpur (CHG) also near to the National Highway (NH7) connecting Hyderabad and Nagpur.
 It lies at an elevation of 404 meters above the sea level.
 It receives an annual rainfall of about 1100 mm and experiences a subtropical climate.

 Land area

 The total geographical area is 2205 acres.
 According to 2001 decennial census the total population of the village is 6066.
 There are 20 castes in the village.